elkinaguas/elkinaguas.github.io/content/posts/2022/2022-13-06-use-the-screen-command-to-recover-your-ssh-session/index.md

 Screen is usually pre-installed in modern Linux distros, but if it's not you can install it using `sudo apt install screen`.

 ## Using screen
-Start the session you don't want to lose:
+Start a session you don't want to lose:
 ```bash
 screen -S session_name
 ```